matplotlib/CZI_2024-06_mpl/proposal.md

 Five mid-sized projects of smaller scope will be identified and completed.

-Matplotilb targets two feature releases (3.N.0) per year with 2-3 patch releases (3.N.X) between feature releases.
+Matplotlib targets two feature releases (3.N.0) per year with 2-3 patch releases (3.N.X) between feature releases.

 Matplotlib will run sprints at two conferences per year to introduce a diverse